tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 ### Error Handling

    - Errors are categorized as:
+      - Unauthenticated access:
+         - Users need to be authenticated by the devise system for all MVC actions.
+         - Errors are handled by the application controller rescue_from Devise::NotAuthenticatedError.
+         - Users are redirected to the sign in page.
+         - Controllers typically use a single before_action :authenticate_user! to implement devise security.
+         - Controller tests typically include one test to ensure that unauthenticated access is not possible.
+         - Tests can use the test helper method assert_unauthenticated.
+      - Unauthorized access:
+         - These are pundit authorisation failures.
+         - Generally, the workflow should not allow access to unauthorized functions.
+         - However, until the application is thoroughly tested in use, this is considered a lesser error than a security breach attempt.
+         - Errors are processed by the application controller rescue_from Pundit::NotAuthorizedError.
+         - Policy tests should be used to verify that policies meet their objectives, refer to docs/ROLES_AND_PERMISSIONS.md.
+         - Controller tests should also include test of unauthorized access, to ensure that appropriate authorization calls are included in relevant actions.
+         - Controller tests should only test the pass and fail paths, they are not intended to test the policy details.
+         - Tests can use the test helper method assert_unauthorized.
       - User data entry errors: These are errors that can be fixed by the user, such as missing required fields or invalid data.
          - Required fields are highlighted by html5 without any additional code.
 Not sure how to translate these.
-         - Invalid data should be detected in the controller and the form displayed again with flash :danger messages.
+         - Invalid data should be detected in the controller and the form displayed again with flash :warning messages.
          - Rails manages standard model validation messages but translations may need to be provided [HOLD] check this.
+         - Model validation messages are displayed on form views using the partial app/views/shared/_error_messages.html.erb
-         - More complex validations of associations use custom error messages with translations.
+         - More complex validations of associations use custom error messages with their translations.
+         - Model tests should include test of each validation to ensure that user data entry errors are caught and translated error messages are added to the model object.
-      -
+      - Security breach attempts:
-      - Security breach attempts: These are trapped forbidden operations that should not be possible using normal workflows.
-They are probably direct HTML or JSON requests in an attempt to defeat the permissions system.
-This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the current user.
+         - These are trapped forbidden operations that should not be possible using normal workflows.
+         - They are probably direct HTML or JSON requests in an attempt to defeat the permissions system.
+         - This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the current user.
+         - Controller tests should include thorough test of each path through the controller to ensure that security breach attempts are trapped.

 ### Form Design